brian-carroll/elm_c_wasm/README.md

 I have built a few demos here: https://brian-carroll.github.io/elm_c_wasm/

-At this early stage, they're very primitive demos!
-Definitely not full Elm programs in Wasm!

 - [Simple example app][demo-app]

   - App compiled from Elm to WebAssembly.
 Demonstrates the full Elm architecture interacting with kernel code written in C, and with the Elm runtime.